Monterey County Bicycling Resources Directory / Bike Community Leaders

 1. Bike Advocacy

-Below: Kaki Cheung of the Transportation Agency for Monterey County (TAMC), using the Cycle Tracks app in Salinas.
-Learn more about TAMC in “Section 11: Infrastructure” below.
+Below: Bike advocate Kaki Cheung, formerly of the Transportation Agency for Monterey County (TAMC).
+Kaki is shown using the Cycle Tracks app in Salinas.

 2. Local Bike Shops

 The complete list of local bike shops that was the first seed for this main resources page (hence the original URL http://marilynch.com/blog/resources/bicycle-shops-in-monterey-county) has been moved the following section of the Tips for Bicycling Monterey County guide:

 In that “LOCAL Bike Shops” section you’ll find Bay Bikes, Bear Bikes, Bobcat Bicycles, Carmel Bicycle, CSUMB Otter Cycle Center, Doug Chandler Performance/DC-10, Marina Cycle & Skate, Peninsula Bike Works, Sports Center Bicycles, Tony’s Bike Shop & Skateboards, Valley Bikes, and Winning Wheels.
 (Forest Hill Bike Shop is included in the Specialty Services section below.)